borntofrappe/fullstack-d3/README.md

     .radius(..);
   ```

 - `d3.areaRadial`.
 Similarly to `d3.area` the function specifies two values to describe the area below the curve.
-In this instance, the feature is achieved with two values for the radius instead of `y` coordinates
+The values are those for the radii instead of `y` coordinates

   ```js
   const areaGenerator = d3